Key Takeaways:

 3. Industry experience and adaptability

-Focus on candidates who demonstrate:
+Look for candidates who demonstrate:

-- Ability to learn new systems quickly
+- Ability to learn new systems quickly, evidenced by the tool transitions they’ve already made

 4. Work schedule and availability